Information of Road Pavement

 Conclusion of Road Pavement

-In India, flexible road pavements are more constructed because of their less cost of construction and the availability of the local materials that are required for the construction of flexible pavements.
+In India, flexible road pavements, often referred to as what is a pavement in the context of Indian road construction, are more commonly constructed due to their lower cost and the availability of the local materials that are required for the construction of flexible pavements.

 The rigid pavement is mostly constructed for the national highways and expressways and it is generally used in the metro-Politian cities.